The F.N. Sharp Guide to Cutting Up Those Veggies

 Choose – Look for bulbs that feel heavy for their size and have tightly packed layers.
 No stalks should feel wilted or rubbery.

 Chop – Trim off the fennel stalks close to where they connect to the bulb.
 You can save the stalks and top fronds for something else like making stock.
 The fronds are also great raw in a salad.
-Trim a bit of the bottom of the bulb so it can sit stable on your cutting board (more on how to choose the best cutting board here), then slice down through the middle of the bulb.
+Trim a bit of the bottom of the bulb so it can sit stable on your cutting board (check out our F.N.
+Sharp guide for more on cutting boards and which is best for your knives).
+Then, slice down through the middle of the bulb.
 Next, cut those halves into quarters, then cut as per your recipe.
 Generally, the quarters will be sliced crosswise to get thin slices.

 Store – Loosely wrap in plastic and store in your crisper drawer for up to one week.